Harold Butler (businessman)

 In 1963, Butler began franchising Denny's.
 Under his leadership, the chain expanded to 800 locations.
 He once explained, "I love to feed people."

-Butler tried to buy Caesar's Palace in Paradise, Nevada.
+Butler tried to buy Caesars Palace in Paradise, Nevada.
 The Securities and Exchange Commission accused him of offering some Caesar's shareholders a secret (and illegal) deal.
 When the deal collapsed, Denny's stock price steeply declined.
 He sold his Denny's stock, once worth $80 million, for $3 million in 1971 and resigned as chairman.

-Butler died of a heart attack on July 9, 1998 in La Paz, Mexico, where he had retired.
+Butler died of a heart attack on July 9, 1998, three days after his 77th birthday, in La Paz, Mexico, where he had retired.
 He was survived by his wife Jean (once a Denny's waitress and franchisee).